 - Skin injuries – Burns, lacerations, and crushing injuries can cause serious skin damage, which can result in severe pain, permanent scarring, and disfigurement.

 - Psychological injuries – Depression, anxiety, and post-traumatic stress disorder are not uncommon amongst victims of drunk driving accidents.

 Assessing Legal Options after a Drunk Driving Accident

 Driving while under the influence is a form of negligence.
 Drivers have a legal duty to act in a safe and reasonable manner when on the road.
 Driving while intoxicated is a breach of this duty, and if they cause someone harm, the drunk driver can be liable for all the related damages.

 If you or your loved one was injured in a drunk driving accident, it’s important to seek legal counsel and determine how to best proceed with a claim.
 A lawyer can help calculate all the damages you qualify for so you can get the maximum restitution for your losses.

 Consulting an Attorney for Counsel

-For legal counsel in Indiana, contact Hensley Legal Group today for a no-cost consultation.
+For legal counsel in or near Indianapolis, contact the Hensley Legal Group.
+Call us today for a no-cost consultation.